simon-v/bchinfo.org/en/full-node.md

    router.

-2. Forwarding inbound connections from the Internet through your router to your computer where Bitcoin Core can process them.
+2. Forwarding inbound connections from the Internet through your router to your computer where Bitcoin Cash Node can process them.

 3. Configuring your firewall to allow inbound connections.
 This step mainly applies to Windows users, as Mac OS X and most Linuxes do not